springone-tour-2021/lab-workshop-3/workshop/content/exercises/B-01-content.md

 after: 15
 ```

 And that's it!
-Cats aren't easy to please, but are *fur*ious testers.
+Cats aren't easy to please, but they are *fur*ious testers.
 In the next section, we move on up the test pyramid to component and integration testing of the persistence and web layers.